rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 ## Build behavior and exit status

 By default, the command fails when setup, packaging, the default-target HTML build, or production of the crate's library documentation fails.
-Preparation failures during any default-target step also abort the build.
-JSON and coverage command/output failures, and additional-target failures including preparation, are reported but do not change the default exit status.
+JSON and coverage failures, and additional-target failures, are reported but do not change the default exit status.
+This includes preparation, command, and output-processing failures for those steps.

 A default-target HTML command failure retries once with a regenerated lockfile when one exists.
 This reruns coverage, JSON, and HTML.
-Lockfile regeneration or dependency-fetch failure aborts the build.
+If lockfile regeneration fails, its error and captured log are reported alongside the original failed HTML build.
+Release fetching and initial Cargo metadata failures return early.
 Additional targets are built only when the default target produces library documentation.
 The CLI does not have the production builder's queue reattempt mechanism.